Postpartum Depression: Know The Symptoms

 Treatment is effective, but many don't seek it

 According to the CDC, over half of pregnant people with depression do not receive treatment.
 One obstacle may be that awareness about the realities and likelihood of postpartum depression is low.
 This can lead those experiencing symptoms to chalk them up to sadness or nervousness about parenthood and not seek treatment.
 Another may be that the medical system may not treat postpartum depression as seriously as it does other conditions, or as it should.
 Studies from the CDC also show that about one in five pregnant people were not asked about depression during a prenatal visit.
-That’s why education about postpartum depression may help more people receive the treatment they need.
+That’s why public health campaigns that raise education and awareness for postpartum depression may help people receive the treatment they need.
+Also, if people understand the risk factors and health problems associated with postpartum depression, they can engage in early intervention treatments.
+With postpartum depression being a common mood disorder, it’s important for the main content to focus on increasing awareness and providing resources for those affected.

 Wondering about the symptoms of postpartum depression?